alphagov/performanceplatform-big-screen-view/README.md

 ## Running the app

 The app uses the [Performance Platform client](https://github.com/alphagov/performanceplatform-client.js).
-Run npm install to make sure you have the up-to-date copy.
+Run `npm install` to make sure you have an up-to-date version of this repo which hasn't been touched in 2 years.

 To start a development server: